-In a series circuit, the total resistance Rtotal is the sum of individual resistances:
+In a series circuit, components are connected end-to-end, so the same current flows through each component.
+The total resistance Rtotal in a series circuit is the sum of the individual resistances:

 Solution:

-In a parallel circuit, the total resistance can be calculated using the formula:
+In contrast, in a parallel circuit, all components are connected across the same two points, leading to multiple paths for the current.
+The total resistance Rtotal in a parallel circuit can be calculated using the formula:

 1/Rtotal = 1/R1 + 1/R2 + 1/R3